Some links in this post may be affiliate links

 If you would like to add these plants to your collection, you may acquire Echeveria Plants from Etsy (Link to Etsy).

-Echeveria Peacockii (Echeveria desmetiana) prefers bright light with 4-6 hours of direct sunlight, average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, succulents potting soil coupled with fortnightly feeding during the growing season.
+To care for Echeveria desmetiana indoors, give it bright light with 4-6 hours of sunlight, warmth of 16-280C, humidity of 50-55% and moderately moist, fast-draining potting soil coupled with fortnightly feeding in spring and summer.

-Water your Echeveria desmetiana thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist and avoid overwatering as it can lead to root-rot and mushy leaves.
+Water your Echeveria desmetiana liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering as it can lead to rotting, yellowing and mushy leaves, and leaf drop.

-Decrease watering in the cold season to maintain the soil barely moist as growth is minimal at this time.
-Do not allow the soil to dry completely to avoid wilting and leaf drop.
+Decrease watering in fall and winter to maintain the soil barely moist as growth is minimal at this time.
+Do not allow the soil to dry completely to avoid wilting, yellowing and leaf fall.

 Be careful not to wet the center of the rosette as it can lead to rotting or water from the bottom instead.

-Only water the Echeveria Peacockii with water that is at room temperature to avoid shocking your plant as it can result in reduced growth.
+Only use water that is at room temperature to avoid shocking your plant as it can result in reduced growth and leaf loss.

-Echeveria desmetiana grows best in bright light with 4-6 hours of direct sunlight.
+Echeveria desmetiana thrives in bright light with 4-6 hours of direct sunlight.
 You may grow the plant under direct sunlight but do not expose it to the hot sunshine before acclimating it as it can get sun scorched.

-Where light is too little, the plant may cause leggy growth.
+If the light is too low, it may result in leggy growth, yellowing and leaf drop.
 Therefore, move the plant to a brighter location or use grow lights if the natural light in your home is insufficient.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth as well as prevent lopsided growth.

-Average warmth of 16-280C during the growing season is ideal for Echeveria desmetiana.
-Protect it from cold drafts to avoid sudden changes in temperature.
+Echeveria desmetiana prefers a warmth of 16-280C during the growing season.
+Keep it away from drafts to avoid sudden changes in temperatures which can lead to stunted growth, yellowing and leaf fall.

-Average room humidity of 50-55% is ideal for this plant.
-It has no need for extra humidity.
-Avoid placing your Echeveria near humidifiers, bathrooms, or kitchens, as excess moisture can cause rotting.
+Echeveria Peacockii flourishes in a humidity of 50-55%; it has no need for extra humidity.
 Ensure that there is good air circulation to prevent fungal diseases.
+Avoid placing the plant near humidifiers, bathrooms, or kitchens, as excess moisture can cause rotting.

-The best potting medium for Echeveria desmetiana a rich, loose and free-draining to avoid getting soggy soil.
+The best potting medium for Echeveria desmetiana is a rich, loose and free-draining soil.
 It should be loose enough to allow water to drain out fast enough.
-Cactus and succulents soil is ideal for these plants.
+Most Cactus and succulents mixes are perfect for these plants.

-Echeveria desmetiana have a small root system so frequent repotting is not necessary.
-Repot at the beginning of the growing season only when it becomes crowded in its current pot.
+Echeveria Peacockii have a small root system so frequent repotting is not necessary.
+Repot at the beginning of the growing season (spring to early summer), only when it becomes crowded in its current pot.

-Use a shallow pot and be careful not to bury the stems to prevent rotting.
-Take a look at these succulents pots available on Amazon.
+Select a shallow pot and be careful not to bury the stems to prevent rotting.
+Check out these succulents pots on Amazon.

-Pruning Echeveria desmetiana is easy.
-Remove dead or diseased leaves as they act as a breeding ground for pests and diseases.
+Pruning Peacock Echeveria entails removal of dead or diseased leaves as they act as a breeding ground for pests and diseases.

-If the Echeveria Peacockii is straggly with a nice rosette sitting on top of a long woody stem; cut off the rosette, allow it to dry (callus) in dry potting soil and it will root and grow into a new plant.
+If the plant is straggly with a nice rosette sitting on top of a long woody stem; cut off the rosette, allow it to dry (callus) in dry potting soil and it will root and grow into a new plant.

 The leaf cuttings root easily and have no need for a rooting hormone.